Arima Onsen Travel Guide: Top Things to Do & See

 A 5-minute walk away up the slope from Gin no Yu Onsen, there is a park called Tensan Sengen Park.
 This is where the spring source of Ginsen is.

-The spring source is covered by a roof that allows you to see the bubbly carbonated Ginsen.
-And don’t just stand there and stare at the hot spring.
-Take out your water bottle and open the faucet straight next to the spring source for some drinkable hot spring with great health benefits.
+The spring source is covered by a roof that lets you see the bubbly, carbonated Ginsen.
+And don’t just stand there, staring at the hot spring.
+Take out your water bottle and open the faucet next to the spring source for drinkable hot spring water with great health benefits.
 Although it isn’t particularly delicious, drinking a natural cider can be a great story to tell later on (^_-)-☆.

 Tenjin Sengen (天神泉源)

-As you walk around Arima Onsen, you will notice quite a few roundish devices like the one in the photo, with white steam coming out of them.
+As you walk around Arima Onsen Town, you will notice quite a few roundish devices like the one in the photo, with white steam emanating from them.
 Underneath most of them is the spring source of Kinsen.

 One of the most representative hot spring sources is this Tenjin Sengen behind Tenjinja Shrine’s (天神社) stone torii gate.
 The god of the shrine looks after people’s academic performances, so if you are a student, remember to make a wish at the shrine’s worship hall (=゚ω゚)ノ.